DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-6_solids.md

 ![Solids](images/5-6/Solids.png)

+Solids can be created by joining surfaces or polysurfaces together, or using operations such as loft, sweep, and revolve.
+Sphere, cube, cone and cylinder primitives are also solids.
 ### Topology
 Solids are made up of three types of elements: vertices, edges, and faces.
 Faces are the surfaces that make up the solid.
 Edges are the lines between adjacent faces, and vertices are the start and end points of those lines.
 These elements can be queried using the Topology nodes.